RayTran: 3D pose estimation and shape reconstruction of multiple objects from videos with ray-traced transformers: Proposed Approach

 For $2D \Rightarrow 3D$ attention, we derive the \emph{key} and the \emph{value} from all pixels from all views of $P^j_i$ and the \emph{query} from all voxels of $V^j$.
 For $3D \Rightarrow 2D$ attention, conversely, from $V^{j}$ and $P^j_i$.
 We introduce skip connections in both networks, by adding the inputs of the attention mechanism to its outputs.
 We then post-process with a feed-forward network, built with 3D and 2D convolution layers respectively (Fig.~\ref{fig:attention_layer}).

 \mypar{Ray-traced attention layers} In a realistic setting, the attention layer has infeasible memory requirements.
 Our backbone operates on multiple frames simultaneously, 20 during training and 96 at inference time, each using a 2D feature grid of $40 \times 30$ for the 2D features $P_i$.
-We use a voxel grid with resolution $48 \times 48 \times 16$ to model a $9m \times 9m \times 3.5m$ volume, corresponding to voxel dimensions of approximately $19cm \times 18cm \times 22cm$.
+We use a voxel grid with resolution $48 \times 48 \times 16$ to model a $9m \times 9m \times 3.5m$ volume, corresponding to voxel dimensions of approximately $19cm \times 19cm \times 22cm$.
 We use 256 features in both the 2d and 3d representations and 8 heads in the attention layers.
 Given the above numbers, the attention matrices in each 2D $\Leftrightarrow$ 3D block alone would require $\approx 52\textrm{GB}$ of memory with 20 frames, which is prohibitive.

 To overcome this, we embed knowledge about the image formation process into the architecture (Fig.~\ref{fig:sparse_attention}).
 A pixel and a voxel can interact with each other directly only if there is a camera ray that passes through both of them.
 If no such ray exists, the two are unlikely to interact, and we set the corresponding entry in the attention matrix to zero.
 This is mathematically equivalent to the masking mechanism employed in autoregressive transformers to enforce causality~\cite{vaswani2017attention}, but crucially allows us to store the matrix in sparse form and significantly reduce memory consumption.
 A pixel can only interact with $O(\sqrt[3]{|V|})$ voxels, where $|V|$ is the number of voxels in $V$, since any ray can only pass through at most this many voxels.
 We thus need $O(|V|^\frac{2}{3})$ times less memory to store the matrix.
-In sparse coordinate format, which encodes each matrix entry with 3 numbers (row, column, value), the matrix from our example above would consume $270$ times less memory ($3\times64.4\textrm{MB}$ instead of $52\textrm{GB}$) We call multi-headed attention based on such sparse matrices \emph{ray-traced sparse attention}.
+In sparse coordinate format, which encodes each matrix entry with 3 numbers (row, column, value), the matrix from our example above would consume $270$ times less memory ($3\times64.4\textrm{MB}$ instead of $52\textrm{GB}$).
+We call multi-headed attention based on such sparse matrices \emph{ray-traced sparse attention}.

-We use the camera parameters to compute the pairs of pixels and voxels that interact with each other.
+We use the camera parameters to determine which pixel-voxel pairs interact with each other.
 In turn, the camera parameters can be computed with off-the-shelf pipelines such as COLMAP~\cite{schonberger16cvpr}.
 To make full use of the limited volume that our backbone can focus on, we center the camera positions within it.